Read this to find out the best places to visit in Hakodate!

 This is a popular scenic spot with great natural beauty.
 It takes about 35 minutes to visit by car from Hakodate Station.

-The entire surrounding area with its magnificent nature is designated as a national park.There are Onuma, Konuma and Junsai-numa swamps created by the eruption of Komagatake.
+The entire surrounding area with its magnificent nature is designated as a quasi-national park.There are Onuma, Konuma and Junsai-numa swamps created by the eruption of Komagatake.
 There are also 126 islands of various sizes.
 Visitors can enjoy strolling across several bridges.
 Walking while viewing the majestic Mt.
 Komagatake, birds chirping, and flowers and grasses, visitors can enjoy nature to the fullest.

 Other activities include a sightseeing boat ride where you can enjoy a walk on the water while listening to the guide's explanation, Cycling around Onuma, snowmobiling in winter, and ice fishing for wakasagi.